cheyannagraham/PlugNPlayPc-s/README.md

 #### Change:
 add  tests 'testInventoryInvalidAboveMax', 'testInventoryInvalidBelowMin', 'testInventoryBetweenMinimumAndmaximum'

-[//]: # (COMPETENT)
-[//]: # (At least two functional unit tests are added for the maximum and minimum fields.
-Both unit tests are added to the PartTest class in the test package.)

 ---
 ## J:
 ### Remove the class files for any unused validators in order to clean your code.